JeevanJyotiChoudhury/myntra_clone/README.md

 This project is cloned in 5 days with a team of 5 members.
 We have tried to implement as many functionalities as possible.
 The tech stacks we have used are HTML, CSS and JavaScript.

-About: It is the one-stop shopping website for babies, kids and also moms.
-Here you can find products related to their day-to-day needs.
-Starting from garments, toys and fooding also.
-Also, there are some accessories available.
+About: It is the largest e-commerce site in India for fashion and lifestyle items, promises to give customers all across the nation a hassle-free and joyful shopping experience.

 Some images of different pages of the website: